Oil Lamps Safety!

 This guide to oil lamps will address some basic questions about using oil lamps in your home.

 - When do you have to worry about carbon monoxide poisoning?

 - Can you use oil lamps without ventilation to the outdoors?

-- What are the approved fuel types?
+- What are the approved fuel types for an oil lamp?